syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 ## Accept tab

-EditControl supports text operations with tabs Keys.
+Supports text operations with tabs Keys.
 Essential Edit controls the insertion of tabs using the `UseTabs` property, which lets you specify whether a tab (or an equivalent number of spaces) needs to be inserted, when the TAB key is pressed in the EditControl.
 Similarly, tab stops can also be inserted.

 <table>
 <tr>